VladislavSMI/10_FrontEnd_Meetups_NET_React/readme.md

 - **High Availability**: Deployed across two Availability Zones for resilience and minimal downtime.
 - **Security**:
-  - EC2 instances are secured behind the Application Load Balancer.
   - The PostgreSQL database is isolated in a private subnet.
   - All traffic is routed through HTTPS, secured by SSL.
   - Deployment automation via **SSM** avoids direct SSH access, reducing potential attack vectors.